jontrulson/conquest/README.md

 ## IRC Channel

-There is an IRC Channel (#conquest) for Conquest on chat.freenode.net.
+There is an IRC channel for Conquest on chat.freenode.net, channel: *#conquest*

 ## Further information